 - Personal development of communication skills

-Read more about benefits for researchers in the June 2019 zone evaluation report.
+Read more about benefits for researchers in the June 2019 Academy evaluation report.

 The experience for Early Career Researchers

-Here’s how you as an ECR can use Academy Zone to boost your personal development when taking part in IAS:
+Here’s how you as an ECR can use the Academy to boost your personal development when taking part in IAS:

 Connect with your peers

-There’s a group of early career researchers in Academy Zone, all taking part in IAS alongside you:
+There’s a group of early career researchers in the Academy, all taking part in IAS alongside you:

-- Share your experiences from the zones in the Academy Chat
+- Share your experiences from the school zones in the Academy lunchtime chats

 - Swap tips for taking on the students’ questions